Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Introduction

-\begin{itemize} \item We present a paradigm for advanced operator fusion with sequences of reduction operators.
-It solves the issue of complex data dependencies when fusing reduction \mbox{operators} by \begin{enumerate*}[label=\arabic*)] \item intentionally breaking some of those dependencies (``naive fusion'') and \item constructing algebraic correction expressions (``repair terms'') that allow the kernel to produce the correct result by the end of its execution. \end{enumerate*} By adding a small amount of computation and cache memory, the transformation reduces global memory transfers and improves data reuse.
+\begin{itemize} \item We present a novel paradigm for advanced operator fusion with sequences of reduction operators.
+This paradigm solves the issue of fusion-preventing data dependencies by \begin{enumerate*}[label=\arabic*)] \item intentionally breaking some of those dependencies (``naive fusion'') and \item constructing algebraic correction expressions (``repair terms'') that allow the kernel to produce the correct result by the end of its execution. \end{enumerate*} In exchange for a small amount of computation and cache memory, the transformation reduces global memory transfers and improves data reuse.

-We present two instantiations of this paradigm: Rolling Update Fusion and Split-K Fusion.
-Both transformations are particularly suited for optimizing attention-like operators.
-Rolling Update Fusion is well-suited for attention in prefill mode, such as FlashAttention.
-Split-K Fusion is well-suited for decoding attention, such as FlashDecoding.
-Both algorithms operate as transformations in schedule-based compilers and can be combined with other loop and algebraic transformations. \item We present a pipeline that integrates scheduling and tile-based optimizations.
-It separates low-level optimizations, which the tile optimizer handles, and high-level optimizations as primitives in its scheduling language, keeping scheduling concise and simplifying the search space.
-Scheduling applies to a loop-scalar IR that consists of loop nests and scalar expressions, which is well-suited for expression-manipulating transformations such as rolling update.
-After scheduling, \NAME{}'s translation engine detects sections of regular tile computation in the program via pattern matching, and offloads them to its tile optimizer. \end{itemize}
+We present two instantiations of this paradigm: Rolling Update fusion and Split-K fusion.
+Both transformations are applicable and effective on attention-like operators.
+When applied to attention, rolling update fusion produces FlashAttention equivalents, suited for attention in prefill mode, and split-k fusion produces FlashDecoding equivalents for decoding attention.
+They are designed as primitives in schedule compilers and compose with other program transformations.

+\item We present a compilation pipeline that integrates scheduling and tile-based optimizations.
+It separates low-level optimizations, which the tile optimizer handles, and high-level optimizations scheduling primitives, keeping scheduling concise and simplifying the search space.
+Scheduling applies to a loop-scalar intermediate representation (IR) that consists of loop nests and scalar expressions, which is well-suited for expression-manipulating transformations such as rolling update.
+After scheduling, \NAME{}'s translation engine lowers sections of loop-scalar IR to a tile IR, which can be optimized by the tile optimizer for high performance on device. \end{itemize}

-{}These two innovations represent key building blocks for supporting -- \textit{natively within a compiler} -- advanced high-performance attention-algorithm optimizations, similar to FlashAttention and FlashDecoding. \NAME{} takes as input a sequence of operators to optimize (e.g., a ``vanilla'' attention), typical input shapes (e.g., sequence lengths), and a schedule template for high-level optimizations (similar to Halide's/TVM's). \NAME{} identifies the computations that can be fused and generates optimized GPU kernels.
+{}These two innovations represent key building blocks for supporting --- \textit{natively within a compiler} --- advanced algorithmic optimizations that produce high-performance tensor kernels.
+Like Halide and TVM, \NAME{} takes as input a mathematical program definition and optimization schedule, but keeps the primitives focused on high-level optimizations.